Anna Moir Rennie

-Anna Moir Rennie (12 July 1899 – 26 June 1987) was the first female Mayor of Port Adelaide between the years 1964 and 1969.
+Anna Moir Rennie (née Rogers; 12 July 1899 – 26 June 1987) was the first female Mayor of Port Adelaide between the years 1964 and 1969.
 Before becoming Mayor, she served as the Councillor for the South Ward between 1950 and 1964.

 Early life

 Anna Moir Rennie (née Rogers) was born on 12 July 1899 as the youngest of 13 children.
 She grew up in country South Australia firstly in Mingary, (a railway town 369 km from Adelaide on the way to Broken Hill) and then moved to Quorn as a 15-year-old.
 Upon finishing school, she started work as a hotel housekeeper, and in 1919 started training as a nurse.
 She completed this training at the Royal Adelaide Hospital in 1921.

 In 1921 she married George Rennie (known as ‘Scotty’).
 She had known George since she was a teenager and their marriage was a partnership of equals that endured until George's death in 1959.

 In 1936 Rennie was hit by a truck on North Terrace.
 Told she was never going to walk again, her family helped her rehabilitate in the form of a stationary bicycle.
 She was able to resume walking with a support for her spine.

 Following their marriage, the Rennies rented a house in Langham Place, Port Adelaide, which they eventually bought and lived in for the rest of their lives.